-Executive function that decides what routine to use.
+An executive function that decides what routine to use.

 The most desirable and most effective operating system for humans is one that involves a great deal of executive function, the ability to think about, communicate about, and make decisions.
-People with a good executive function are able to set a new course, stick to that course and accomplish great things.
+People with a good executive function are able to set a new course, stick to that course, and accomplish great things.

-This is a brief descriptions of possible human operating systems.
+This is a brief description of possible human operating systems.
 Many people probably use several of these methods on a daily basis.
 Which of these mental operating systems have you developed?
 Consider increasing the number of apps your brain has available for day-to-day life.

 Staying connected with David Joel Miller